Ayushmanglani/LinkedIn-Bot/README.md

 # LinkedIn-Bot
-Bots on LinkedIn To Work Easier
+Bots on LinkedIn To Make Tasks Easier